 PixeLINK has partnered with Varioptic and Edmund Optics auto focus liquid lens technology to support OEM's who need help with auto focus applications.
 PixeLINK Capture have developed a built in Auto focus application that supports both single point and multiple point auto focus.
 Not only this, PixeLINK Capture will also demonstrate the speed of Auto Focus by displaying the Time (ms) taken for each autofocus.

-Please note that the full Auto Focus tab will only be visible when an Auto Focus camera is connected.
+Please note that the Focus tab will only be visible when an Auto Focus camera is connected.
 Otherwise, the tab will not be shown.

 Note: To obtain the best results when using auto focus: